-Bob Welch is the author of seventeen books, an award-winning columnist, a speaker, and an adjunct professor of journalism at the University of Oregon in Eugene.
+Bob Welch is the author of seventeen books, including 52 Little Lessons from A Christmas Carol, an award-winning columnist, a speaker, and an adjunct professor of journalism at the University of Oregon in Eugene.
 His articles have been published in inspirational books, including the popular “Chicken Soup for the Soul” series.

 |Release Date||Sep 11, 2012|

 - Review by Denise

 How you don't have to be a bit shot to make a difference.
 God works through everyone - even those most unlikely.